devonwigle/art-block/README.md

 ## Features

+- LocalStorage for data persistence

 ## See the Site in Action!

 ## Future Goals

 - Ability to upload images of finished art

+## Stretch Goals

+This project allowed us to pick our own learning goals.
+As a group, we decided to teach ourselves TypeScript, while continuing to solidfy our understandings with React, React Router, and styling with JSX, and CSS.
+See below for ways we stretched ourselves even further on this project:

+- TypeScript ✅
+- React Modal ✅
+- Building out our own API using Express ✅
+- Hosting our API and App ✅
+-

 ## Created By: